NCI900-Training-Organisation/intro-to-parallel-programming/docs/source/tutorial/multicore.rst

             #.
 Learn about NUMA regions.

 Multi-core parallelism is a technique used to enhance computing performance by utilizing multiple processor cores within a NUMA node or across NUMA nodes.
+It involves using multiple processing cores within a CPU to perform different tasks or parts of a task simultaneously.
+Each core can execute its own thread, allowing for more efficient processing and faster computation.

+A core is an individual processing unit within a CPU.
+Multi-core processors have multiple cores, each capable of executing instructions independently.

 .. image:: ../figs/multicorePrallelism.drawio.png